petrkeil/website/positions.md

 simulations in R, Python, or simiar environment
 - ability to work independently and to come up with original ideas

-If you are intersted, please email me, in a signle .pdf:
+If you are intersted, please email me, in a signle .pdf (less than 10 MB):

 - motivation letter, including your ideas about what you'd like to work on
 - your CV including your publications and any other relevant outputs (code repositories, reports, your personal website...)